srccrow/FrozenMagisk/README.md

 # FrozenMagisk

-This version of Magisk should be used on Android devices using an old kernel like 3.4.113 and 3.18.140 to utilize addon.d inside TWRP and being able to enable Zygisk, furthermore these kernels should avoid using AdGuard Certificate module as it disables Zygisk.
+This version of Magisk, 24.1 should be used on Android devices using an old kernel like 3.4.113 and 3.18.140 to utilize addon.d inside TWRP and being able to enable Zygisk, furthermore devices utilizing these kernel versions should avoid using AdGuard Certificate module as it disables Zygisk.

 # Reference